Aadhieaswar/WatchMan/README.md

 ### Setup
 - Clone repo using `https://github.com/Aadhieaswar/Movie-Browser-React-Native.git`
+- Do `npm install -g expo-cli` if you don't have `expo-cli` installed in your machine
 - `cd` into the cloned repo and run `npm install`
 - Run start scripts from the following:
   - `npm start`: provides a QR code which you can scan from your phone to view the app in the expo app (recommended)